Imagini ale paginilor

 Οινου σε πληθος πολλ' αναγχαζει λαλειν,

-Ουκουν μεθύοντας φασι τ' αληθη λεγειν.
+Ούκουν μεθύοντας φασι τ' αληθη λεγειν.

-of which he adduced the memorable maxim Hafiz, the Persian poet, characterizes under consideration.
-"That," replied the wine as "the leveller of men.'
-An Indian doctor, "may be an argument for drinking, on one occasion, in reply to an inquiry if you suppose men in general to be liars. made by a French officer, said in relation But, Sir, I would not keep company with a to brandy :-"It is made of tongues and fellow who lies as long as he is sober, and hearts; for when I have drank of it I fear whom you must make drunk before you can nothing, and I talk like an angel." get a word of truth out of him."
+"They who drink deep, to boundless talk incline, And hence the proverb, "there is truth in wine."
+Mr. Pinkerton, with justice, doubts the Addison appears to have been of this truth of this well known adage, which opinion, for he remarks, that not only does implies, he observes, that intoxication reveals the vice of intemperance betray the hidden the real character, inasmuch, as he correctly faults of a man, and show them in the most states, the effects of wine when not stupeodious colours, but it often occasions faults factory are precisely those of an inflammato which he is not naturally subject. tory fever.† "Wine," adds this celebrated moralist, Mr. Boswell, on one occasion, in conversa"throws a man out of himself, and infuses tion with Dr. Johnson, undertook to defend qualities into the mind, which she is a convivial indulgence in wine, in the course stranger to in her sober moments." of which he adduced the memorable maxim Hafiz, the Persian poet, characterizes under consideration.
+"That," replied the wine as "the leveller of men."
+An Indian doctor, " may be an argument for drinking, on one occasion, in reply to an inquiry if you suppose men in general to be liars. made by a French officer, said in relation But, Sir, I would not keep company with a to brandy: "It is made of tongues and fellow who lies as long as he is sober, and hearts; for when I have drank of it I fear whom you must make drunk before you can nothing, and I talk like an angel." get a word of truth out of him.'
+Thomson, in his Autumn, v.
+538, in a

 * Boswell's Life of Johnson.
 Conversation with description of rural drunkenness, well deSir Joshua Reynolds.